I. Yale College Policy Governing Dean’s Excuses

 Please also note that Dean’s Excuses are not retroactive, please do not contact me after you have missed a deadline, assignment, exam, etc. for a dean’s excuse – it will not be approved unless there are mitigating circumstances for why you could not email me beforehand (i.e. hospitalization).

 You must fill out a Dean’s Excuse Request Form which can be downloaded in the Forms section of this website or picked up at the Dean’s Office.
-After you have filled out the form, you can submit it via email to both the Dean’s Senior Administrative Assistant and I or bring it directly to the Dean’s Office.
+Please do not come in person if you are contagious.
+After you have filled out the form, you can submit it via email to both the Dean’s Senior Administrative Assistant and to me or bring it directly to the Dean’s Office.